Mickael-Klein/OpenClassRooms-Dev-FullStack-Projet_2/README.md

 ## Where to start

-As you can see, an architecture has already been defined for the project.
-It is just a suggestion, you can choose to use your own.
-The predefined architecture includes (in addition to the default angular architecture) the following:
+An architecture has already been defined for the project. in case you want to modify this project, feel free to modify it and to use your own.
+The architecture includes (in addition to the default angular architecture) the following:

 - `components` folder: contains every reusable components
 - `pages` folder: contains components used for routing
 - `core` folder: contains the business logic (`services` and `models` folders)

-I suggest you to start by understanding this starter code.
-Pay an extra attention to the `app-routing.module.ts` and the `olympic.service.ts`.
+- `assets` folder: contains mock datas and style scss variable.

-Once mastered, you should continue by creating the typescript interfaces inside the `models` folder.
-As you can see I already created two files corresponding to the data included inside the `olympic.json`.
-With your interfaces, improve the code by replacing every `any` by the corresponding interface.
+This is a Single Page Application (SPA), and the routing is configured in the app-routing.module.ts file to handle navigation and display different components based on the URL paths.

-You're now ready to implement the requested features.
+The http communications and data dispatch logic are handle by `core/services/olympics.service.ts`.

-Good luck!
+Model classes are defined in `core/models`.